 In 2015, Franklin received the James Beard Award for Best Chef: Southwest, further cementing his reputation on a national level.

 Don't let the long lines deter you from trying Austin's most famous barbecue joint.
-Even Anthony Bourdain had to wait.
+Even Anthony Bourdain had a long wait (President Obama got a pass).

 And if you're there on the weekend, get a beef rib; they're out of this world.